top of page

 Competitive Analysis & Identifying User Types

-Conducted to understand the coaching platform market, analyze our competitors, and identify key users for these types of platforms.
+I conducted a Competitive Analysis to understand the coaching platform market, analyze our competitors, and identify key users for these types of platforms.

 • Secondary research identified emerging market trends such as AI and emerging markets in developing countries.